HidemaruOwO/Emojet/README.md

-# Mojiji
+# Emojet
-Mojiji is a better emoji generator than other tools.
+Emojet is a better emoji generator than other tools.
 It converts text into emoji